fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 Speaking - one of the main skills.

-Try to use all possibilities for speak with English speaking persons.
+Try to use all possibilities to speak with an English speaking person.

-Practice this skill with your teacher.
+Practice speaking with your teacher.

 ---